stephaneVercouillieBMID/slate/source/index.html.md

 If purpose of use is stated during the on-boarding process and consent is provided by the End-User during Authentication, Data can be shared with your application.

 Data is currently shared only during Login or Approval.
-Offline access to User information is not available.
+Off-line access to User information is not available.

+The following sets of Data are available:

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user